Housing market and quality of our housing stock.

 Meta Inc. (Facebook)

-The situation I had predicted and feared 15 years ago has eventuated.
+The situation I feared two decades ago has materialised.

 Meta Inc. (Facebook)